PavaniDammu/revest_task_login_crud/README.md

-# Building a Login with Authorization and Users CRUD using Node.js + Angular + PostgreSQL
+# Login System with Authorization and Users CRUD using Node.js, Angular, and PostgreSQL

 * Created By: Dammu Pavani
 * Email: dammupavani44@gmail.com